Vince Cable forces binding executive pay votes

 "If binding votes every three years deliver improved levels of shareholder accountability, we have no objections," said John Longworth, BCC director general.

 "But government intervention should stop there.
-Setting levels of executive pay is a matter for companies, their boards, and their shareholders, not politicians."'Complex and woolly'
+Setting levels of executive pay is a matter for companies, their boards, and their shareholders, not politicians."

 Gavin Oldham, chief executive of retail stockbroker The Share Centre, said it was a step in the right direction.